 Nintendo's brilliant design was intended to mimic the function of VHS players of the time.
 In the mid-80s, when VHS players were gaining their way into households at a fast rate, they typically used tray loading mechanisms similar to compact cassettes, just oriented vertically instead of horizontally.
 In an old-style VHS player, when you hit the open button, a trap would pop up in the top and you would place your video tape into it and push it down until it closed.
 As is well-known, Nintendo wanted to distance itself from the previous home video game systems that had given themselves a poor reputation for quality and value.
 So Nintendo designed its NES into a boxy two-toned gray shape to fit in with VHS players, cassette decks, TVs and home stereo systems of the time.
-It even came with A/V outputs, something never seen before in a video game system.
+It even came with separate composite A/V outputs, something never seen before in a video game system.
 The NES stood for the Nintendo Entertainment System, the games were officially called "Game Paks", not "Cartridges" and these Game Paks were long and thin and loaded like VHS tapes.

 At first, a console would play fine.
 After a while, however, the blinking light and/or solid color screen would appear.
 At this point, players would typically blow into their cartridges and consoles.
 This worked OK in the short term to clear dust and improve conductivity with saliva deposits, but over time the corrosive nature of saliva would do damage to both connectors.
 Nintendo's cartridges did not have gold plated contacts, which are more resistant to corrosion.
 Another thing players would do is to insert a second cartridge into the console above the first, pushing down the game even further and perhaps improving the contact.

 Nintendo became aware of the problem and offered certain solutions.
 It released a cleaning kit containing a cartridge with an edge covered in cloth and cleaning wands for cartridges.
 Nintendo instructed the user to use water and wait for an hour after cleaning for drying off.
 Howard Phillips of Nintendo of America later explained that it did not instruct users to use isoprophyl alcohol, a superior cleaning agent, because they were worried that kids would set themselves on fire!
 Nintendo also set up service centers that could replace the pin connector, although there was a fee that could be incurred if the console was out of warranty.
 Finally, in 1993, Nintendo released a new design of the NES at a budget price, the Top Loader.
-The top loader's connector was much more reliable, but the console looked radically different from the front loader, did not have A/V inputs and its video output looked washed out and had noticeable jailbars by comparison.
+The top loader's connector was much more reliable, but the console looked radically different from the front loader, did not have composite A/V outputs, its video output looked washed out and the video had noticeable jailbars by comparison.

 One other unofficial but popular solution was to use a Galoob Game Genie.
 The Game Genie was a cheat device that fit in between the console and the cartridge.
 Because it added an extra two inches to cartridge, it could not be pushed down and aesthetically looks unpleasing because the cartridge sticks out of the NES.
 The Game Genie's PCB is substantially thicker than a NES game cartridge's, allowing it to make contact with both sets of pins inside the console connector without needing to be pushed down.
 Unfortunately, this made it very, very difficult to use a Game Genie with a Top Loader, and Galoob released a now-rare adapter for top loader owners.
-Even if you used no codes, the Game Genie is incompatible with games that manipulate the mirroring on the cartridge like Castlevania 3 and Gauntlet and the other usual suspects that fail to work in cheap NES clones.
+Even if you used no codes, the Game Genie is incompatible with games that manipulate the V-RAM mirroring on the cartridge in unusual ways like Castlevania 3 and Gauntlet and the other usual suspects that fail to work in cheap NES clones.